CoSimG - The Conflict Simulation Group

 II.
 The Conflict Simulation Group

 Steffen Pielström studied biology at the University of Würzburg.
 He wrote a PhD thesis on organization processes, information use and decision making in ant societies.
 His current research interests include computational text analysis, the application of quantitative methodology in humanities research, and the simulation and modelling of conflicts.
-He currently works as a project coordinator at the Department of Literary Computing and teaches data analysis skills in the digital humanities programme.
+He currently works as a project coordinator at the Department of Literary Computing and teaches data analysis skills in the Digital Humanities programme.